LexicQn/konradev/README.md

 # konradev
 Personal website :D

-Wait..
-What are you doing here??
+...wait, what are you doing here??